Kyro CFO

 Founder, Kyro CFO and Kyro Strategies.
 20+ years in finance, private equity, and operations.
 Two sell-side exits.
 One firm that does both financial leadership and custom analytics platforms, because they're expressions of the same work.

-Six years spanning CFO and CEO roles at a 300-person education company.
+Most recently CFO and then CEO of a 300-person company through two sell-side exits: the 2019 sale to a publicly traded acquirer and the 2022 sale to a Blackstone portfolio company.
 Revenue grew from $10M to $40M.
-EBITDA went from -25% to positive.
-Two exits: the 2019 sale to Zovio (publicly traded) and the 2022 sale to Simplilearn (Blackstone portfolio company). $7–10M in annual P&L impact from five quantified operational levers.
+EBITDA went from -25% to positive. $7–10M in annual P&L impact from five quantified operational levers.
 Five years of board reporting to a Blackstone-led board of directors.

-The CFO role at Fullstack was not just finance.
+The CFO role was never just finance.
 IT and Engineering reported directly for 3+ years.
-Legal, Real Estate, and Academic operations were all within scope.
-That cross-functional reach is why the CFO practice and the platform practice are one firm, not two.
+Legal, Real Estate, and operations were all within scope.
+That cross-functional reach is why the CFO practice and the platform practice are one firm.
+A CFO who managed an internal engineering team, led SSO integrations, and made all major back-office technology decisions is not a stranger to building software.

 Education